adityashibu/ImageProcessing/README.md

 # Image processing in C

+**Coursework by Aditya Shibu - H00432130, BSc Computer Science with specialization in AI**

 ## Overview of the Program

 - **apply_NOISE:** Applies random noise to the Image, adding a random value to the RGB components of the Image.